 Wide landscapes.
 Volcanic rocks, overgrown with moss.
 Behind them, hiding trolls.
 The weather changes every time you close your eyes.
-Raindrops, and then again sunshine.
-Rainbows cross the sky.
+Raindrops, and then again sunshine with rainbows crossing the sky.
 Waterfalls are crashing down the mountains.
 The endless route no. 1, which goes around the whole island.
-Getting lost in daydreams and then suddenly: sheep on the street.
-A farmer is behind on his quad.
+Getting lost in daydreams and then suddenly: sheep on the street with a farmer behind on his quad.
 The Icelandic cowboy.
 It is a life in the countryside.

 At least since the volcanic eruption of 2010 Iceland is known to everybody, when the wind blew the ashes to Europe and paralysed the air traffic completely.
 Times of a rising awareness for a new travel destination.
 A country which is no longer the same since that moment.

 Iceland is the biggest volcanic island in the world, located in the North Atlantic next to Greenland and Norway.
 It was discovered by Vikings in 870.
 During the Middle Ages, it had one of the first parliamentary systems in Europe, founded in the national park Þingvellir, where the tectonic plates of America and Europe come together.
 Nowadays tourists throw coins into the small river for luck.
 There is even a credit card inside!